leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 The Data Transfer modifier transfers several types of data from one mesh to another.
 Data types include vertex groups, UV maps, vertex colors, custom normals...

-Transfer works by generating a mapping between source mesh's items (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source items to a single destination one, using interpolation.
+Transfer works by generating a mapping between source mesh's elements (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source elements to a single destination one, using interpolation.

 .. figure:: /images/modeling_modifiers_modify_data-transfer_normals-example.jpg